 After a Puerto Rican swim, we hiked back up the mountain.
 Trust me when I say that it was tiring, if this is the easiest, I don’t even want to know what the other trails are like!
 Even though our legs were burning once we reached the top, it was worth it.
 Isn’t that what hiking is all about?

 You must travel to Puerto Rico and visit El Yunque Forest and swim in La Mina Waterfall!
-It’s amazing, there are many more tours here.
-I’ll be looking for zip lining next time!
+It is natural and amazingly refreshing, we would definitely go back.
+There are many more tours here in Puerto Rico, I’ll be looking to try zip lining next time!